 Battiste, M. (2011).
 Knowledge as a Key Site for Decolonization. (video)

 Cote-Meek, S. (2014).
 Colonized classrooms: Racism, trauma, and resistance in post-secondary education.
 Blackpoint: Fernwood Publishing.
-(University Library login required)
+(Hard copy, university login required)

 Graveline, F. J. (2000).
 Circle as Methodology: Enacting an Aboriginal Paradigm.
 International Journal of Qualitative Studies in Education.
 13(4) 361-370.